zapabob/ROCm/docs/how_to/manage_install/install_linux.md

    for details.

-   (Entries in the `PATH` minus `bin` and `sbin` are added to library search paths, therefore this convenience will affect builds and result in ROCm libs almost always being found.
+   (Entries in the `PATH` minus `bin` and `sbin` are added to library search paths, therefore this convenience will affect builds and result in ROCm libraries almost always being found.
 This may be an issue when you're developing these libraries or want to use self-built versions of them.)
    ```

 ### Verifying Kernel-mode Driver Installation